Did you ever get paid to play video games? Have you imagined making money doing so? It seems like a pipe dream, but it’s actually possible.

 Although that sounds like great news, the competition is growing fast and the market continues to saturate.
 Success rates fall because it’s difficult to put out new content consistently.
 Becoming a successful gaming streamer is not easy.
 Especially since they make anywhere between $3,000 to $5,000 each month.

 But if you’re a social dazzler with great commentary on games, you might still make your mark in the game streaming business.
-And what’s better – you’d be living, breathing, and playing games!
+And what’s better – you’d get paid to play games!
 It’s best to look into the different gaming niches not being covered and see where you excel and innovate.
 Eventually, your community will see your content’s value and support you with real donations!

 Become a QA Tester